open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 OpenTelemetry Collector level, using the
 [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor).

-### Reconstructing TraceID for Datadog Spans
+### Reconstruct TraceID for Datadog spans

 The OTel Collector
 [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor)
-is a component that allows for the transformation of span data as it passes through the OpenTelemetry Collector.
+is a component that transforms span data as it passes through the OpenTelemetry Collector.
 It can modify attributes of a span such as name, kind, attributes, resources, and instrumentation library, among others.

-**In this context, it is used to reconstruct the TraceID for Datadog spans to facilitate a unified tracing environment.**
+In this context, the `transform processor` is used to reconstruct the TraceID for Datadog spans to facilitate a unified tracing environment.

-We will declare it in the `processors` section in the OTel Collector Config with the OTel Collector transform processor.
+In the OTel Collector config, you can configure the `transform processor` as follows:

 ```yaml
 processors: